DS-100/fa25/syllabus.md

 {: .important}

 > - **Paper-Based Midterm 1** ON **Thu, October 16** (11-12:30pm OR 6:30-8pm OR 8-9:30pm)
-> - **Computer-Based Midterm 2** ON **Wed, November 19** OR **Thu, November 20** OR **Fri, November 21** (You will sign up for a 1-hour slot)
+> - **Paper-Based Midterm 2** ON **Thu, November 20** (11-12:30pm OR 6:30-8pm OR 8-9:30pm)
 > - **Paper-Based Final** ON **Wednesday, December 17** FROM **8:00am-11:00am** (3 hours)

-We will administer the exams either in traditional, paper-based formats or in the computer-based testing facility on campus.
 More information will be provided throughout the semester, including instructions for students with DSP accommodations.

 ### Graduate Final Project